adamripley98/nalda/README.md

 Backend for articles and listings

 ## TODO
-- [ ] Admin add page (similar look to contact page) where admins can enter email addresses and add both other admins and other content creators.
-Only admins can add people as content creators and only content creators can create posts.
+- [ ] Admin add page (similar look to contact page) where admins can enter email addresses and add both other admins and other content curators.
+Only admins can add people as content curators and only content curators can create posts.
 - [ ] Default create users with type “user”.
-Admin can switch them to “admin” or “creator”
+Admin can switch them to “admin” or “curators”
-- [ ] Protect admin, creator, and user routes.
+- [ ] Protect admin, curator, and user routes.
+- [ ] Allow admins to remove curators
 - [ ] Add name field to user model in Mongo, population on screen: "Welcome, Adam"
 - [ ] Allow users to leave reviews: comments and ratings.
 - [ ] Complete listing backend (already stores listing in Mongo, just need to populate to home screen.